William-Yeh/docker-enabled-vagrant/README.md

 # build it!
 ./build.sh

-# if successful, you'll get an 'output.box' file
+# if successful, you'll get an 'XXX.box' file
 ls -al
 ```